bitwes/Gut/documentation/docs/Mocking-Input.md

 # Mocking Input

-The `GutInputSender` class operates on one or more receivers.
+The [GutInputSender](class_GutInputSender) class operates on one or more receivers.
 It will create and send `InputEvent` instances to all of its receivers.

 There are two ways you could be processing your input.
 You could be using the `_input` events to receive input events and process them.
-The other way is to interact with the `Input` global and detect input in the `_process` and `_physics_process` methods.  `GutInputSender` works with both approaches, but using `GutInputSender` differs for each approach.
-Read the sections below to learn the best way to use `GutInputSender` with your game.
+The other way is to interact with the `Input` global and detect input in the `_process` and `_physics_process` methods.
+[GutInputSender](class_GutInputSender) works with both approaches, but using [GutInputSender](class_GutInputSender) differs for each approach.
+Read the sections below to learn the best way to use [GutInputSender](class_GutInputSender) with your game.

 ### Using an Object as a Receiver
-When you use an instance of an object as a receiver, `GutInputSender` will send `InputEvent` instances to the various `input` methods.
+When you use an instance of an object as a receiver, [GutInputSender](class_GutInputSender) will send `InputEvent` instances to the various `input` methods.
 They will be called in this order:
 1.  `_input`
 1.  `_gui_input`
 1.  `_unhandled_input`

 When there are multiple receivers, each receiver will be called in the order they were added.
-All three `_input` methods will be called on each receiver then the `GutInputSender` will move to the next receiver.
+All three `_input` methods will be called on each receiver then the [GutInputSender](class_GutInputSender) will move to the next receiver.

-When using objects as receivers it is recommended that each test create its own instance of `GutInputSender`.  `GutInputSender` retains information about what actions/buttons/etc have been pressed.
+When using objects as receivers it is recommended that each test create its own instance of [GutInputSender](class_GutInputSender).
+[GutInputSender](class_GutInputSender) retains information about what actions/buttons/etc have been pressed.
 By creating a new instance in each test, you don't have to worry about clearing this state between tests.

 If you are processing input by directly interacting with the `Input` global, then you should follow the instructions in the next section.
 ``` gdscript